jaeeee/Shopify-Tools/README.md

 # Shopify-Tools
-> Project started and first Python applciation written on: 6/7/19 Welcome to Shopify Tools, tools that can tinker with the Shopify API so that operations for Bot applications be conducted easier.
+> Project started and first Python applciation written on: 6/7/19

+Welcome to `Shopify Tools`, tools that can tinker with the Shopify API so that operations for Bot applications be conducted easier.
 Contains all my progress on working with the Shopify API.

 # Script Demonstrations
 Please see the `../img` directory in this repository for information on script syntax.